google/WebFundamentals/src/site/_en/fundamentals/tools/setup/commandlinetools.markdown

 ## Save, Share and Sync Your Shortcuts

 Store your shortcuts and dot files on Github.
-The major gain with this is our shortcuts can be shared across devices and they are always backed up.
+The major gain with this is your shortcuts can be shared across devices and they are always backed up.

 Github even created a [dedicated page for dotfiles](http://dotfiles.github.io/) and quite a few of the Chrome Team have forked [Mathias Bynens' dotfiles](https://github.com/mathiasbynens/dotfiles).

 {% include modules/nextarticle.liquid %}